Sound Design and History

 In ‚metahistorical films‘, the sound design fosters a specific mode of reception that I refer to as ‚reflective listening‘, a concept based on a phenomenological understanding of reflection about film.101 Fundamentally, reflective listening is similar to what Michel Chion calls “semantic listening”102 in that it arouses spectators’ interest in decoding the film sound as if it were a signal.
 However, reflective listening in ‚metahistorical films‘ goes further; it creates connections and associations and develops interpretations.
 In order to specify more precisely the operations of sound design required to achieve this, I shall now turn to WALTZ WITH BASHIR’s opening sequence.
 The film’s sound design is dominated by Max Richter’s electronic music.
 Repetitive structures and sustained, haunting sounds start creating a trance-like mood even before the opening credits, displayed against a black background, are over.
 The bass-heavy beat that begins as the picture fades in acts as an auditory paraphrase for the sequence that now ensues, in which a pack of dogs rampages through the streets with teeth bared.
 Hyperrealistic breathing, growling and panting sounds create a sense of danger.
 After the wild race through the city, the furiously barking dogs gather below a window.
 Above is Ari’s friend Boaz (voiced by Mickey Leon), who looks down fearfully.
 Boaz recounts this dream to Ari (Ari Folman) in a bar.
 The haunting music resumes even before the film cuts back to the dream sequence, announcing the vision and preparing spectators for it.
 The music is used as a leitmotif in memory and dream sequences throughout the film, connecting the filmic reality to subjective fragments of memory that ultimately coalesce into historical experience as Ari recovers more of his memories of violent, traumatic experiences.
 The switch from the on-screen conversation to Boaz’s voice-over commentary is not marked by a change in the sound.
 On the contrary, sounds hinting at his spatial surroundings can still be heard in the voice-over: for example, a faint reverberation and ambient noise.
 Sound thus maintains a link to the filmic present even during dream and memory sequences.
 This allows the process of remembering traumatic experiences, and the construction of historical experience based on this process, to be grasped at a reflective level.
 The filmic present, memory and imagination are depicted as fundamentally equal elements of historicisation that are in constant interchange.
 However, while the film character’s uncertain memory, which is augmented by imaginary visions, is transformed into a sensuous experience through the musical accentuation, the verbocentric filmic present functions as a space for reflection.
 Following the conversation in the bar, Ari watches Boaz staring at the turbulent sea.
 The drumming and pattering of raindrops acts like a catalyst for memory: “It often rains during moments of high emotional intensity.
 Sound designers create an analogy between the release of emotional inhibition and the opening of the heavens”,103 according to Butzmann and Martin.
 The roar of the sea can also be interpreted symbolically.
 In reference to the films of Jean-Luc Godard, Fred van der Kooij observes that “noise and the sea have become a closely twinned metaphor of disorder, of chaos; symbols of the totality that the lens constantly encompasses but will never entirely capture.”104 In WALTZ WITH BASHIR, the drumming of the rain and the roar of the sea symbolise the release of disordered flows of memory mixed with imaginary visions.
 When Ari drives away in his car afterwards, this release gives way to a process of reflection.
 The regular sound of the windscreen wipers functions like a metronome, giving structure to the haunting soundscapes, which now grow in intensity.
 In a contextualising, reflective voice-over, Ari identifies the cause of the fragments of traumatic memory for the first time: the war in Lebanon.
 Eventually, he gets out the car and stands on the promenade.
 As he stares at the waves beneath the night sky, the camera pans and the promenade is transformed into the shoreline of Beirut.

 The sky is filled with flares that bathe the picture in a surreal, yellow tinge.
 The texture of the music now becomes thicker; the harmony of the sustained bass tones is significantly expanded on and embellished by a repetitive motif on the solo violin.
 Gradually, the quality of the memory sequence changes: memories of specific events emerge piecemeal out of the symbolic, imaginary visions.
 Along with other young soldiers, Ari rises naked out of the water and starts getting dressed.
 The picture has a blue tint, indicating that dawn is breaking.
 A virtual Steadicam follows Ari and his fellow soldiers into the city.
 As he turns a corner past a building, the camera pans around him and then lingers on a close-up of his face as women dressed in black push past.
-Ari speaks into the camera, addressing the spectator directly.
 The urgent music creates a sense of unease and makes the spectator want to learn more about the events in the Lebanon War.
 Overall, the heavy editing makes the film sound into a subtle instrument that prefigures analytical reflection on the film.
 The metaphorical and symbolic use of sounds, evocative music and contextualising voice-over add a level of reflective listening to the ‚sonic histosphere‘.
 At this level, the film primarily addresses the processing of traumatic experiences, uncertain memories and their relationship to concrete historical events.

 The soundtrack not only moulds the ‚sonic histosphere‘ in individual sequences, but is also capable of creating connections and references that cut across sequences and go beyond linear production of meaning.
 This approach is underpinned by a semiotic understanding of self-reference.105 For example, multiple sequences can be reciprocally linked through the repeated use of a piece of music, and thus make reference to the constructed nature of the filmic illusion.
 The linking together of the two sequences begins with a prereflective recognition of something heard earlier.
 On this basis, a space for reflection is then created in which the sequences are compared with and related to each other.
 In WALTZ WITH BASHIR, the use of “The Haunted Ocean” as a leitmotif marks the protagonist’s enigmatic fragments of memory, which first appear after the conversation with Boaz at the start of the film.
 During Ari’s conversation with his friend and therapist Ori (Ori Sivan), the sequence from the start of the film is repeated for the first time, but it only recurs in part (Ari rises naked out of the sea and gets dressed, silhouetted against a bright background).
 In the final third of the film, during his second conversation with Carmi (Yehezkel Lazarov) in the Netherlands, the sequence is repeated in full again (Ari enters the city with the other soldiers, and at the end women dressed in black push past him).
 The enigmatic melody of “The Haunted Ocean”, which stands out far more prominently than the rest of the score, clearly delineates the sequence from the film’s plot and assigns it a meta-level function.
 The repetition gives spectators the opportunity to reflect, while simultaneously laying bare the film’s use of repetition.
 The sequence is framed by information from the people Ari interviews and the memories evoked by this information.
 Through this process, the background to the enigmatic images is gradually revealed: for example, the fact that Ari himself fired the flares that immerse the scene in a surreal yellow light, while the Christian Phalange militia were carrying out the massacre.
 The answers given by Ari’s former war comrades are compared with the fragments of memory, and assembled into a narrative.
 The repetitive structure of the piece of music, to which additional elements such as a solo violin are gradually added, reflects this process of decoding and reassembling.